Thornbridge Hall: History

-The Hunt family purchased the house from the Council in 1997, started restoration work to the gardens, and removed additions to the house to reveal its earlier proportions.
+The Hunt family purchased the house from the Council in 1997 for £850,000 and started restoration work to the gardens, and removed additions to the house to reveal its earlier proportions.

 Gardens

 The 12 acres of formal gardens were designed at the end of the 19th century by Simeon Marshall, working for the James Backhouses & Sons Nursery.
 They were inspired by the vision of the owner, George Marples, to create a '1000 shades of green' to be viewed from his bedroom window.
 Areas of the garden include the Italian Garden, Scented Terrace, Water Garden, Koi Pond, Kitchen Garden and Orangery, amongst others.

 A programme of redevelopment in the gardens is currently underway.

 2011 Scented Terrace created.
 Situated below the Kitchen Garden and The Orangery.
 The garden is full of lilacs, roses, bearded irises, lilies and other fragrant flowers and plants.